-Students whose area of academic inquiry spans traditional disciplinary boundaries may design an interdepartmental major, composed of courses selected from several departments, all contributing to a unified theme, focus, or area of study.
+Students whose area of academic inquiry spans traditional disciplinary boundaries or does not fit well within those boundaries may propose a self-designed major, composed of courses selected from more one or more departments, all contributing to a unified theme, focus, or area of study.
+The major's topic will appear on the student's transcript as the specialization.

-Students desiring to plan an interdepartmental major must complete the following requirements as early in their college career as possible:
+Students desiring to plan a self-designed major must complete the following requirements as early in their college career as possible:

-- 1. Form a three-member faculty team, each of whose area of specialization is relevant to the student's academic focus, to approve and oversee the implementation of the proposed interdepartmental major, ensuring that it meets the academic standards required of any Wittenberg major.\ One of the three faculty members must be (or become) the student's academic adviser.
-If the student is creating an interdepartmental major whose focus lies in an existing program, such as Africana or Women's Studies, the program director must also be included as one of the faculty team. - 2.
-Once the faculty team is in place, students must prepare a formal proposal containing the following: - A complete list of all proposed coursework toward the completion of the major. - A rationale for the proposed selection of courses and the student's objectives in creating a particular interdepartmental major. - A plan for formal end-point assessment activities devised in conjunction with the faculty team. - Approval of the proposal by the faculty team. - Students must submit the formal proposal to the Registrar's Office by the first day of preregistration for courses for Fall semester of the Senior year.
+- 1. Form a three-member faculty team, each of whom is a voting member of the faculty and whose area of specialization is relevant to the student's academic focus, to approve and oversee the implementation of the proposed interdepartmental major, ensuring that it meets the academic standards required of any Wittenberg major.
+One of the three faculty members must be (or become) the student's academic adviser. - 2.
+Once the faculty team is in place, students must prepare a formal proposal containing the following: - A complete list of all proposed coursework toward the completion of the major. - A rationale for the proposed selection of courses and the student's objectives in creating a particular self-designed major. - A detailed plan for formal end-point assessment activities devised in conjunction with the faculty team. - Approval of the proposal by the faculty team. - Approval of the proposal by the Chair of the department of the Faculty Advisor. - Students must submit the formal proposal to the Registrar's Office by the first day of preregistration for courses for Fall semester of the Senior year.
+Under exceptional circumstances, later proposals may be considered by petition, if received no later than the final add day for the semester courses in the fall of the senior year.

-\Any interdepartmental major must demonstrate breadth of study; that is, coursework must "introduce students to the range of essential topics and practices within the field."
+^{}Any self-designed major must demonstrate breadth of study; that is, coursework must "introduce students to the range of essential topics and practices within the field."
 It must also demonstrate depth of study and "involve each student in advanced study in at least some aspects of the field," typically "achieved by several upper-level courses."
-An interdepartmental major consists of at least 36 semester hours; required coursework should include no fewer than eight semester hours at the 300 level or higher, and no more than twelve semester hours at the 100 level.
-Additionally, the interdepartmental major must accomplish the general education goals required of any major (Faculty Manual, Academic Policies).
-The interdepartmental major must include courses that allow the student to address the component of the writing goal within the major (i.e., two of the classes counted toward the interdepartmental major must be writing intensive - W), the Speaking goal, the Research goal, the Computing goal, and the Diversity of Human Experience goal.
+A self-designed major consists of at least 36 semester hours; required coursework should include no fewer than eight semester hours at the 300 level or higher, and no more than twelve semester hours at the 100 level.
+Additionally, the self-designed major must accomplish the general education goals required of any major (Faculty Manual, Academic Policies).
+The self-designed major must include courses that allow the student to address the component of the writing goal within the major (i.e., two of the classes counted toward the interdepartmental major must be writing intensive - W), the Speaking goal, the Research goal, the Computing goal, and the Diversity of Human Experience goal.